scottillogical/db_sync/README.md

 # DbSync

+Have you ever gone to test a specific or develop a feature, except it requires use of data that currently only exists in production?

+Instead of going through a very time-consuming database dump and load process, you can use this gem instead.

 This gem is for exporting and importing data from different databases.

 Recommended use is for syncing certain tables from production into development for testing.